What is hearing loss?

 Do you misunderstand what others are saying and respond inappropriately?

-Do you have trouble understanding the speech of women and children?
+Do you have trouble understanding when women and children talk?

 Do people get annoyed because you misunderstand what they say?